Linaro/lava/doc/v2/multinode.rst

 from :ref:`custom scripts <custom_scripts>` although this can make things harder to debug.

-MultiNode synchronisation calls will exit non-zero if the attempt times out or fails in some other way.
+MultiNode synchronization calls will exit non-zero if the attempt times out or fails in some other way.
 The test shell definition will then exit at this point.

-It is **not** recommended to wrap MultiNode synchronisation calls in calls to ``lava-test-case`` because if the API call fails, ``lava-test-case`` will report a fail result but the test definition itself will continue as if the synchronisation succeeded.
-The sychronisation calls themselves will create results based on the operation requested.
+It is **not** recommended to wrap MultiNode synchronization calls in calls to ``lava-test-case`` because if the API call fails, ``lava-test-case`` will report a fail result but the test definition itself will continue as if the synchronization succeeded.
+The synchronization calls themselves will create results based on the operation requested.

 .. index:: MultiNode - results